cornercorner

 Introduction to Options Window Extensions

-Whether you are creating a plugin for NetBeans IDE or for another application, there is a good chance that you want the user to be able to specify settings, such as the location of an external file.
+Whether you are creating a plugin for NetBeans IDE or for another application, there is a good chance that you want the user to be able to specify settings, also known as "customizations" or "preferences", such as the location of an external file.
 The Options window offers a centralized location for all such settings.
-In the IDE, the Options window is found under the Tools menu and looks as follows:
+In NetBeans IDE, the Options window is found under the Tools menu and looks as follows:

 At the end of this tutorial, the Options window will be extended with a new panel.
 In addition, you will be shown how to use the NetBeans NbPreferences class to store and use the settings that the user specifies in your Options window extension.